- Value: 16/20

 Well, now I’m in a bit of a pickle.
 I didn’t want to love The Rich Cream so much, because $265 isn’t really within my monthly budget.
 But I’ve already begun justifying it as an essential purchase and I’m not even halfway through the bottle yet.
 It’s important to note that both The Cream and The Rich Cream come in multiple, less expensive sizes that are ideal for testing the products before completely committing.
 Each of them can be purchased in 50ml ($265), 30ml ($170) and 15ml ($85) bottles.

-However, I'll be scoring a full-size bottle ASAP because right now it's 20 percent off at B-Glowing's sitewide Fourth of July sale.
-Just enter "HAPPY4TH" at check out to receive the discount.
-I'd suggest you do the same (but you're going to want to act fast...).
+However, I'll be scoring a full-size bottle ASAP because right now, it's 15 percent off at Saks Fifth Avenue's Friends and Family Sale.
+BTW, the sale ends on Monday at midnight, so I'd suggest you do the same (but you're going to want to act fast...)